-When you know the direction you’re headed at a very tender age and you have the financial and moral support from people around you, you have no choice but to succeed beyond your own imagination, that’s the story of Tomiwa Lasebikan, one of the most leading voices in blockchain technology in Africa.
+When you know the direction you’re headed at a very tender age and have financial and moral support from people around you, you have no choice but to succeed beyond your own imagination, that’s the story of Tomiwa Lasebikan, one of the leading voices in blockchain technology in Africa.

 His achievements in the blockchain space which include cryptocurrency and software development make him one of the most travelled and sought-after in his own world.